 Your High Lasts As Long As THC Meets Up With Your Endocannabinoid System

-But that doesn’t mean you necessarily feel high.
-And there’s the crux of the question.
-Your “high” is the sum of an infinitely complex series of metabolic and chemical reactions occurring all throughout your body.
+Your weed high is the sum of an infinitely complex series of metabolic and chemical reactions occurring all throughout your body.

 Whether we perceive the effects of those reactions depends on their intensity and our sensitivity to them.
 And that’s why you’ll find studies claiming that the effects of cannabis can last from 5 hours up to a full day.